rakiminki/JavaDiscord4JBot/README.md

 ### add
 Parameters: `trigger` , `message`
-On every (non Command) ChatMessage containing `trigger` the bot will respond from now on with `message` The Bot responses immediately in the same Channel with `Trigger erfolgreich erstellt!` if the command worked.
+On every (non Command) ChatMessage containing `trigger` the bot will respond from now on with `message`\
+The Bot responses immediately in the same Channel with `Trigger erfolgreich erstellt!` if the command worked.\
+**Warning:** The Triggers resets when the bot restarts
 > example:
 >
 > \< toll add barne Schokolade